-This village in the Ain department is the place to head if you're keen on visiting an exquisite medieval village, one of the most beautiful villages in France.
+This village in the Ain department is the place to head if you're keen on visiting an exquisite medieval village, with cobblestone streets, in fact, one of the most beautiful villages in France.
 The town has a rich history and was an important center of trade and industry during the Middle Ages.

 In high season it can get crowded (you'll see all the tour buses in the parking lot) but here's a tip: stay overnight, and have the village almost to yourself.

 It's the kind of village where you want to simply walk... stop and gaze... and walk again.
 Old, quaint, and stuffed with atmosphere.